rederick29/dotfiles/README.md

     <td>unmaintained</td>
   </tr>
 </table>
 Each one of them has its own branch.
+Assume master branch to be the latest version of my in-use theme.
 <br/><br/>

 waybar dotfiles are based off [begs' dotfiles](https://git.sr.ht/~begs/dotfiles/tree/1c92a56187a56c8531f04dea17c5f96acd9e49c4/item/.config/waybar)